famelis/wsl2-x11/README.md

 Here are some scripts that make it easy, to make Linux X11 applications in `WSL2`, run on an `X11 Server` running natively on `Windows 10`.
 (Microsoft Windows 10, version 2004 ie 20H1)

 ## The problem
-After the upgrade to the `WSL2`, the Linux X11 appkications cannot connect to the X11 Windows Server, using **DISPLAY=:0.0** or **DISPLAY=localhost:0.0**.
+After the upgrade to the `WSL2`, the Linux X11 applications cannot connect to the X11 Windows Server, using **DISPLAY=:0.0** or **DISPLAY=localhost:0.0**.

 This was caused from the fact that `WSL2` is based on containers, and for that reason each installed distribution is running under **Hyper-V** as a diffenent host, so it is not on **localhost**.